Polanski faces calls for boycott of new film after fresh rape claim

 Paris (AFP)

-An online campaign to boycott his historical drama "An Officer and a Spy", was backed by former French women's minister Laurence Rossignol.
+An online campaign to boycott his historical drama based on the Dreyfus affair, "An Officer and a Spy", was backed by former French women's minister Laurence Rossignol.

 "I will not go to see it," she told France 2 television, urging others also to give it the cold shoulder.

-"We cannot allow him to wipe this away, and going to see this film is that," she added after a preview screening in Paris was cancelled on Tuesday night when demonstrators blocked people entering.
+"We cannot allow him to wipe this away, and going to see this film is that," she added after demonstrators tried to block people entering a preview screening in Paris on Tuesday night.

-France's equality minister Marlene Schiappa added: "I will not see Polanski's film."

-"I don't want to go and buy a movie ticket in this context," she told French broadcaster RTL, while rejecting the idea of a boycott.

-Valentine Monnier, a former model and actress who now works as a photographer, said she felt compelled to speak out after Polanski compared himself to the hero of his new film, Alfred Dreyfus, the Jewish officer wrongly persecuted as a spy by the French army at the turn of the 20th century.
+Valentine Monnier said she felt impelled to speak out after Polanski compared himself to the hero of his new film, Alfred Dreyfus, the Jewish officer wrongly persecuted as a spy by French army at the turn of the 20th century.

 The 86-year-old French-Polish director has been a fugitive from US justice since admitting to the statutory rape of a 13-year-old girl in 1977 in a plea bargain to avoid a trial on more serious charges.